Getting Vaccinated – FAQ

-Director of Nursing, Tamara Scott, answers the top 10 most popular questions about the COVID vaccine below.
+Director of Nursing, Tamara Scott, answers the top 10 most popular questions about getting vaccinated for COVID-19 below.

 Q: I know there are several vaccines available, which one should I get?